xlwings/xlwings-server/docs/bootstrap.md

 # Bootstrap

-xlwings Server uses Bootstrap 5 as its UI (user interface) toolkit.
-Bootstrap is responsible for making fonts, buttons, etc. look beautiful across different browsers, operating systems, and screen sizes.
+By default, xlwings Server uses Bootstrap 5 as its UI (user interface) toolkit.
+Bootstrap is responsible for making fonts, buttons, etc. look beautiful across different browsers and operating systems.
 It also offers a range of useful components, such as navbars, dropdowns and many more.

 It is _responsive_, which means that it can adopt to different screen sizes by rearranging components or by changing the size of pictures.
 This is useful as the task pane can be extended to cover half of Excel's grid.